pulumi/pulumi-hugo/themes/default/content/docs/intro/deployments/faq.md

 ## General Availability

 Pulumi Deployments is currently in preview and is expected to reach general availability (GA) by the end of 2023.
 We view the platform as stable, and production-ready with users including Pulumi itself relying on deployments in production environments every day.
 Pulumi does not make breaking changes, even to preview APIs.
 At GA we will cut a new version of the Deployments REST API, and continue to maintain the preview version for one year or until we’ve assisted all users in migrating.
-The most significant change that will come with GA is the addition of a pricing model with is discussed below.
+The most significant change that will come with GA is the addition of a pricing model, the details of which are discussed further in this document.

 ## Pricing